 There are three different ways to purchase Swimbuds Bluetooth headphones.
 You can purchase Swimbuds Bluetooth headphones with a Delphin, as part of a Swimbuds Kit for Apple Watch, or in a runner's bundle that includes a Swimbuds Gripi smartphone armband.

 If one of your primary intended uses for Swimbuds Bluetooth headphones is to swim with them, then the Delphin bundle is the bundle for you.
 Delphin, which is available in 8GB and 16GB models, is a waterproof micro tablet that features a touch screen, external buttons for playing and skipping tracks, a rugged design, and a clip that you can use to attach it to goggle straps.
-You can listen to your own MP3 or AAC files on the device, or you can use subscriptions to popular apps like Spotify, Pandora, Amazon Music, Apple Music and Audible to listen to tracks offline while underwater.
+You can listen to your own MP3 or AAC files on the device, or you can use subscriptions to popular apps like Spotify, Pandora, Amazon Music, Stitcher, and Audible to listen to tracks offline while underwater.

 It should be noted that Bluetooth signals and water don't play well.
 The Bluetooth signal dissipates if the two connected devices are more than a couple centimeters apart.
 Because of this, when you swim with a Delphin and a pair of Swimbuds Bluetooth headphones, the Delphin should be clipped to your goggle strap as close to the right ear of the headphones as possible.